swaros/golib-database/README.md

 ```

-Thats all what is needed to setup the basic Model for a Table.
+That is all what is needed to setup the basic Model for a Table.
-to get data.
+to read from this this table you make a new instance of these class
+and fetch the Data by using a existing Database Connection.

 ```php